-10.23 Applicants who are owed this duty will be placed on auto-bid and made one suitable offer either within or outside the borough regardless of the areas requested, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) by the applicant in order to prevent or relieve homelessness successfully.
-The duty may be ended with any accommodation that is not social housing that is suitable and secured or offered with a reasonable prospect of being available for at least 6 months

-10.24 Applicants without a local connection who are owed a Prevention Duty but where they would not be owed or are unlikely to be owed the Main Duty (i.e. non-priority and intentionally homelessness) when the Relief Duty comes to an end will be placed in Band 3.
-In these instances, applicants will only be offered one suitable private rented offer, secured or offered with a reasonable prospect of being available for at least 6 months either within or outside the borough, regardless of the areas requested by the applicant, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered.
-Please see section 17 for further information) in order to prevent or relieve homelessness successfully.
+- 10.23 Applicants who are owed this duty will be placed on auto-bid and made one suitable offer either within or outside the borough regardless of the areas requested, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) by the applicant in order to prevent or relieve homelessness successfully.
+The duty may be ended with any accommodation that is not social housing that is suitable and secured or offered with a reasonable prospect of being available for at least 6 months. - 10.24 Applicants without a local connection who are owed a Prevention Duty but where they would not be owed or are unlikely to be owed the Main Duty (i.e. non-priority and intentionally homelessness) when the Relief Duty comes to an end will be placed in Band 3, autobid.
+In these instances, applicants will only be offered one suitable offer, secured or offered with a reasonable prospect of being available for at least 6 months either within or outside the borough, regardless of the areas requested by the applicant, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered.
+Please see section 16 for further information) in order to prevent or relieve homelessness successfully.
+NB applicants are unlikely to be offered a social tenancy. - 10.25 If the homeless applicant refuses this offer and they are in Band 1 or Band 2 and have a local connection as defined in List 2, section 7 they will be moved to Band 3.
+Applicants in Band 3 with no local connection who refuse this offer will no longer be eligible for the housing register, but would be able to reapply after 1 year.